-Project Case Study: Eco-Refurbishment of 55 non-traditionally constructed AIREY homes (Roofing works, the application of a structural insulated render system, replacement windows & doors, plus external works (paths, fencing and boundary walls).
+Project Case Study: Eco-Refurbishment of 75 non-traditionally constructed AIREY homes (Complete re-roofing works, the application of a structural insulated render system, plus external works (paths, fencing and boundary walls).

 Client: Wrexham County Borough Council

-Westdale were awarded the contract to regenerate 55 non-traditionally constructed properties at Heol is Wyn, in the Coedpoeth area of Wrexham.
+Westdale were awarded the contract to regenerate 75 non-traditionally constructed properties in the Coedpoeth area of Wrexham.

 Circa 90% of the contract was delivered directly by Westdale personnel; our ‘direct delivery’ model, allows Westdale to embed our company ethics, giving a tighter control on the customer journey, which results in higher customer satisfaction levels.